All behaviors have a biochemical basis...

 Every cell on the planet utilizes glucose for energy.
 It's so important that if you don't eat it, your body makes it, that's how important it is!

-We can make glucose from healthy carbohydrates (fruit and vegetables) fat and protein - we don't NEED added sugar for any biochemical purposes in the body...
+We can make glucose from healthy carbohydrates (fruit and low starch vegetables) fat and protein - we don't NEED added sugar for any biochemical purposes in the body...

-So when we add sugar, we cause biochemical imbalances that affect our behavior and ultimately our ability to make healthy food choices, exercise and take care of wellbeing.
+When we add sugar, we cause biochemical imbalances that affect our weight, behavior and ultimately our ability to make healthy food choices, and exercise.

 So really the question should be: are you in control of your weight, or is sugar running the show?

 No doubt you will have heard that you need to cut down on sugar, but very rarely is the science behind the mechanism of weight loss and gain explained which is important so that you can make empowered choices that put YOU back in control.